testproject-io/java-opensdk/README.md

 > It's important to disable automatic tests reporting when using the manual option to avoid collision.

 Note that `driver.report().test()` returns a `ClosableTestReport` object.\
-An explicit call to `submit()` or closing hte object is required for the report to be sent.
+An explicit call to `submit()` or closing the object is required for the report to be sent.

 Using this closable object can be beneficial in the following case: